 Hiking in Yukon–Charley Rivers National Preserve

 Alaska Public Lands Information Center.
-The Alaska Public Lands Information Center has detailed information about the trails in the Yukon–Charley Rivers National Preserve.
+The center has detailed information about the trails in the Yukon–Charley Rivers National Preserve.
 AK.
 907/459–3730.

 Pinnell Mountain National Recreation Trail.
 The Bureau of Land Management maintains the Pinnell Mountain National Recreation Trail, connecting Twelve-Mile Summit and Eagle Summit on the Steese Highway.
-This 27-mi-long trail passes through alpine meadows and along mountain ridges, all above the tree line.
+This 27-mile-long trail passes through alpine meadows and along mountain ridges, all above the tree line.
 It has two emergency shelters with water catchment systems, although no dependable water supply is available in the immediate vicinity.
-Most hikers spend three days making the trip.
-AK.
+This is not a trip for novice hikers; most hikers spend three days making the traverse.
+The BLM has a free downloadable trail map; it's also recommended that you get U.S. Geographic Survey 15-minute topographic maps Circle B-3, Circle B-4, Circle C-3, and Circle C-4.
+AK. blm.gov/ak.